What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Discussion and conclusion

 \section{Discussion and conclusion}

-\paragraph{Prolepsis is architectural.} Two models tested by us, consistent with Anthropic's published results on a third (Claude 3.5 Haiku); two organizations; two tasks; three CLT scales; four planning prompts across three rhyme groups: the same pattern.
+\paragraph{Prolepsis recurs across tasks and scales.} Two models tested by us, consistent with Anthropic's published results on a third (Claude 3.5 Haiku); two organizations; two tasks; three CLT scales; four planning prompts across three rhyme groups: the same pattern.
 This is not a training artifact.

 \paragraph{Planning requires CLTs to observe.} Six failed steering methods and ${<}0.5\%$ redirect rates establish that planning occupies a different computational substrate than factual recall.
 Tools developed for one regime may be blind to the other.
 This substrate distinction may run deeper: prior work localizes factual knowledge in MLP layers \citep{meng2022locating,dai2022knowledge}, while our results localize planning routing in attention heads.
 If factual recall operates primarily through MLPs and planning through attention, prolepsis encompasses two mechanistically distinct circuits that share only the template (early commitment, sustained propagation, zero correction).
 We did not measure MLP contributions to planning; this dissociation remains a hypothesis.